jaksiks/spotify-dumpster-diver/README.md

 conda env create -f environment.yml
 ```

-* Activate the environment
+* Activate the environment (do this every time you open your terminal to load dependencies in virtual environment)

 ```bash
 conda activate cse-6242-project
 ```

-* Update your environment
+* Update your environment (install dependencies that others added)

 ```bash
 conda env update